Be part of the conversation

 It enables residents to meet local officers face-to-face and to share any concerns.
 Our aim is to hear the views of every single household across our force area.

 We’ve knocked on hundreds of thousands of doors to date, asking you what it’s like to live in your neighbourhood, what are the issues you face and how can we work with others to make communities safer and stronger.

 So if you see one of our officers, PCSOs or volunteers knocking at your door, please spare a few minutes to come and talk to us!

 What we want to know

 What are the issues that affect your community that you want the police, our partners and community members to resolve?
-E.g. road safety, criminal damage, drug dealing and anti-social behaviour
+For example road safety, criminal damage, drug dealing and anti-social behaviour

 What causes you the greatest concern in your street?
-E.g. beggars, fly-tipping, speeding, gangs
+For example beggars, fly-tipping, speeding, gangs